tmtsoftware/csw/docs/src/main/commons/create-component.md

 @@@ note

-The environment variables used by CSW services are specified on the @ref:[environment variable](../deployment/env-vars.md) page.
+The environment variables used by CSW services are specified @ref:[here](../deployment/env-vars.md).

 @@@